JonasHurlen/SYSC3303_Project01/README.txt

-	ElevatorState.java - Enum class used to enumerate all possible states of elevator SchedulerState.java - Enum class used to enumerate all possible states of scheduler inputFile.csv- Contains a instructions for the operation of the simulation Iteration1 Documenation.pdf - contains class diagram and sequence diagram Iteration2 Documentation.pdf - contains all necessary diagrams Remaining files - There are 2 draw.io files, and 2 png files as a backup for the diagrams
+	ElevatorState.java - Enum class used to enumerate all possible states of elevator SchedulerState.java - Enum class used to enumerate all possible states of scheduler inputFile.csv- Contains a instructions for the operation of the simulation ElevatorRead.java- Class that runs as a complimentary thread to elevator.
+Takes in all input from UDP and sends it to Elevator
+	SchedulerReadFloor.java- Class that runs as a complimentary thread to the scheduler that takes in all input from the floor and feeds it to the scheduler
+	SchedulerReadElevator.java- Class that runs as a complimentary thread to the scheduler that takes in all input from the elevator and feeds it to the scheduler
+	Iteration1 Documenation.pdf - contains class diagram and sequence diagram
+	Iteration2 Documentation.pdf - contains all necessary diagrams
+	Remaining files - There are 2 draw.io files, and 2 png files as a backup for the diagrams